 Mix the ingredients until well incorporated, again careful not to overmix.
 Here's a pro tip for you: Use a cookie scooper!
 A cookie scooper really does come in handy.
 Trust me it will save you time and keeps your hands cleaner.

-The Best Savory Muffins
+The Best Vegetable Muffins

-These homemade savory muffins are a great way to switch up your usual routine.
-These muffins are great for a grab and go breakfast for Mum and Dad as well as being a great lunch for a toddler.
+These homemade muffins are a great way to switch up your usual routine.
+These muffins are great for a grab and go breakfast for Mom and Dad as well as being a great lunch for a toddler.
 They keep in the fridge for several days, so they are great for meal prep.

 Healthy Veggie muffins